 The people who teach the doctrine about fifth day sub-humans also reject Bible's telling of the Six Day Creation and the Great Flood.

 DNA studies of monkeys, gorillas, orangutans, and Neanderthals, show that they are very similar to humans.
 Evolutionists say that humans and Neanderthals had a common ancestor.
 I won't go into the Nephilim story here.
 Many are now saying that humans are the result of mixing alien DNA with monkey DNA.
 Since Adam came before any other living being, there is no monkey DNA in Adam.
 Since Adam was created before the sun moon and stars, there is no alien DNA in Adam either.
+Humans don't come from the stars.
+We came before the stars.

 The creation of Adam on the third day supports and proves six day creationism, and rules out definitively the people that teach "Theistic Evolution", or even just "very long days of creation".
 If Adam came first, what could he have evolved from?